thevilledev/vault-plugin-secrets-vercel/README.md

 ```
 ## Scope

-Currently this project is scoped for personal (or "Hobby") Vercel accounts.
+Currently this project is scoped for personal (or "Hobby") and "Pro" Vercel accounts.
+This means you can create tokens that:

+- Hobby: have *full admin level access* to your Vercel account
+- Pro: Project-level access only, when token creation is provided with the Token ID parameter

-Any Pro/Enterprise plan features, such as these, are scoped out:
+Enterprise plan features, such as these, are currently scoped out:

-- Team-specific tokens
-- Token-specific scope or permissions
+- Granular token-specific permissions

-Reason is, I don't have a Pro/Enterprise plan at hand.
+Reason is, I don't have an Enterprise plan at hand.
 Contributions are welcome, of course!

 ## Getting started